Factory Design Pattern

 Let's say you are building a system that deals with different types of shapes (Circle, Rectangle, etc…).
 You want to use a factory to create these shape objects based on user input or other conditions.

-Step 1 - Define an Interface for the Shape:
+Step 1 - Define an IShape Interface

 public interface IShape